ismailkhancs24/Cpp-Project/README.md

 # Cpp-Projects
-This repository contains projects that I made in the first two semesters of my bachelors degree
+This repository contains a code that can automate most of the work in a cafeteria.
+This project can show you the menu of cafeteria take and save the orders and show you the total bill.
+This is my first ever coding project that I made.